manushig/manushig/README.md

 - Experienced in Agile development methodologies

 ## 🌱 I'm currently...
-- Enhancing my skills in advanced React and Node.js
 - Open to new opportunities in software development
 - Looking to collaborate on innovative open-source projects